Employee Health: New York

 - Mental illnesses produced by excessive job-related stress or trauma, as well as mental illnesses caused by a work-related injury, are covered by workers' compensation in New York.
 See Managing Mental Health Concerns.

 - New York prohibits smoking in nearly all workplaces throughout the state.
-See Smoking at Work.
+See Smoking in the Workplace.

 - New York has a Good Samaritan Law, which offers limited or conditional immunity to those who respond to the scene of an emergency and offer medical assistance.
 See Good Samaritan Law.